neon-bindings/rfcs/text/0000-task-api-expansion.md

 (See the [`abi-laboratory`](https://abi-laboratory.pro/tracker/timeline/libuv/) report for full ABI history.)

-To support the latest and all LTS version of Node, we generate two sets of bindings: one for Node 6-8, and one for Node 10.
+To support the latest and all LTS versions of Node, we generate two sets of bindings: one for Node 6-8, and one for Node 10.
 For Node 6-8, run `bindgen` on either the Node 6 or 8 headers (they're ABI compatible).
 For Node 10, run `bindgen` on the Node 10 headers (output file `node_10.rs`).

 To compile with the correct bindings, we add a step to the build script that snags the current Node version from `npm configure` and enable either the new `pre_node_10` (default) or `node_10` Cargo feature.